-U.S. Marines with 3rd Maintenance Battalion conduct a .50 Caliber Machine Gun Range
+U.S. Marines with 3rd Maintenance Battalion conduct a .50 caliber machine gun range

-U.S. Marines with 3rd Maintenance Battalion, 3rd Marine Logistics Group, fire M2 Browning .50 Caliber machine guns from atop of Joint Light Tactical Vehicles at Camp Hansen, Okinawa, Japan, Dec.
+U.S. Marines with 3rd Maintenance Battalion, 3rd Marine Logistics Group, fire M2 Browning .50 caliber machine guns at Camp Hansen, Okinawa, Japan, Dec.
 22, 2023.
-The reason for the training was to increase their lethality, survivability, and capability when it comes to employing the M2 .50 Caliber machine gun in a mounted platform.
+The training was designed to increase their lethality, survivability, and capability when it comes to employing the M2 .50 caliber machine gun in a mounted platform.
 (U.S. Marine Corps video by Lance Cpl.
 Weston Brown)

 |Date Taken: